The Homestead Rock Climbing

 : ... : The Homestead

 Climb right from the ledge, clipping the first bolt on the Unknown Grey Slab.
 Move up and left, clipping the next bolt where the angle steepens.
 You may want to back clean the first bolt after getting the second clipped.
 Above, climb on beautiful grey limestone.
 Make use of the crack feature on the right.
 Move left at about the 4th bolt to gain the face above.
 The angle lessens, but the climbing is more difficult and thoughtful as you make slabby limestone moves that aren't always o...[more]
-Browse More Classics in CO
+Browse More Classics in Colorado

 By Michael Schneiter